thomastestcode/codingtest/README.md

-# coding test
-Implement the simple Producer/Consumer Patter in Linux

 # Producer Consumer Pattern

 This project is to implement a simple Producer/Consumer Pattern in Linux to sort input items from a file